alreich/qualreas/README.md

-# QR Constraint Networks 101
+# Constraint Networks of Relation Algebra Elements

 This notebook provides a brief example of how a <i>qualreas</i> <b>Constraint Network Object</b> can be...
 * represented in JSON or Python dictionary formats